Lesson Plans

 Core Concept Across All Grades

-Money is a tool people use to earn, save, spend, and plan.
-When children understand what money is and how it works, they can make better choices and build strong financial habits.
+Money is a tool people use to help meet needs, reach goals, and make choices.
+When children learn what money is and how it is used, they build understanding and habits that support thoughtful decision-making over time.

 K–2 Lesson Plan